MaastrichtU-IDS/semantic-enhancement/README.md

 # semantic-enhancement

-->In order to test column similarity on an already trained model, load the preffered model in the file ModelExplore.py and ask for a spcefic column
+->In order to test column similarity on an already trained model, load the preffered model in the file ModelExplore.py and ask for a specfic column

 -> In order to test the classification of the concept recgnition model, load the preffered model in the file ModdelTrainingRedo and follow the instructions inside